Health Care Fraud Defense Attorney in Tampa

 How is health care fraud defined?

-Health care fraud is a type of insurance fraud that involves making fraudulent claims either mistakenly or intentionally to a government health care agency.
+Health care fraud is a federal crime that involves making fraudulent claims either mistakenly or intentionally to a government health care agency.
 Claims that lead to financial gain may be successfully prosecuted by government agencies at a federal level.
-Health care professionals who use agencies like Medicaid, Medicare, and Tricare, may be accused of committing health care fraud if they make a mistake in their billing process.
-Patients who have given false information to a government health care agency are also eligible for health care fraud prosecution.
-The prosecution process for health care fraud crimes may be carried out at a state level, federal level, or both.
+Tampa medical professionals who use agencies like Medicaid, Medicare, and Tricare, may be accused of committing fraud if they make a mistake in their billing process.
+Patients who have given false information to a government agency are also eligible for fraud prosecution.
+The prosecution process may be carried out at a state level, federal level, or both.
 This means that counts of a single crime may be doubled and penalties can add up quickly.
-Essentially, health care fraud is a broad term that can cover any number of health care-related offenses.
+Essentially, health care and Medicare fraud are broad terms that can cover any number of related offenses.
 Offenses that involve government agencies should never be taken lightly.

 What are the most common types?

-There are a few health care fraud crimes that are carried out commonly in the state of Florida and in the United States in general.
+There are a few health care fraud crimes that are carried out commonly in Tampa, Florida and in the United States in general.

-- Information fraud: One of the most common forms of health care fraud, information-related health care fraud is, in many cases, unintentional.
-With this crime, an individual or health care professional may either intentionally or accidentally enter incorrect information on a health care form or over the phone to a government health care worker.
-An example of information-related health care fraud would be if a person entered the wrong annual income amounts on a Medicaid application form.
+- Information fraud: One of the most common forms of fraud, information-related health care fraud is, in many cases, unintentional.
+With this crime, an individual or medical professional may either intentionally or accidentally enter incorrect information on a health care form or over the phone to a government worker.
+An example would be if a person entered the wrong annual income amounts on a Medicaid application form.
 If they then received Medicaid services based on the numbers that they entered, they technically could be charged with a crime.
-While many individuals are never investigated, due to an increase of intentional Medicaid fraud crimes, if they are investigated, they may face serious penalties.
+While many individuals are never investigated, due to an increase of intentional Medicaid fraud crimes, if they are investigated, they could face serious penalties.

 - Medical device fraud: When medical devices are marketed for non-FDA approved purchases or when a knowingly defective device is sold, the individuals responsible may be charged with medical device health care fraud.
 Additionally, if device manufacturers are found to be paying kickbacks to doctors for promoting certain devices, fraud allegations may also be raised.